liaminventions/liaminventions/README.md

 hi, i'm waverider!

-i made an 8-bit laptop called the XPL-32, with all of it's code written in assembly. be sure to check out my music channel!
+i made an 8-bit laptop called the XPL-32, with all of its code written in assembly. be sure to check out my music channel!

 i also make/code robots.
 (FTC)